chikunli/RICD/README.md

 Includes:

-R codes for calculate the Minimum Ridge Covariance Determinant Estimator
+R codes for calculating the Minimum Ridge Covariance Determinant Estimator

 Data (in CSV) used for detecting outliers in Stock data from the Sina Finance database